ethereum/eth2.0-onboarding/docs/phase_0.md

     signature: BLSSignature
 ```

->Note that we use an `IndexedAttestation`, as opposed to a bitfield based `Attestation` since it allows us to check if the attestations are slashable without recomputing (historical) committee indices.
+>Note: we use an `IndexedAttestation`, as opposed to a bitfield based `Attestation` since it allows us to check if the attestations are slashable without recomputing (historical) committee indices.

 #### `Attestation`